Austro-German Postal Union: Revised contract

-The first conference took place in 1851 in Berlin; there on December 5, 1851, the revised Postal Association's contract was signed by Austria, Prussia, Bavaria, Sachsen, Hannover, Württemberg, Baden, Holstein, Luxemburg, Braunschweig, Mecklenburg-Schwerin, Mecklenburg-Strelitz, Oldenburg, Lübeck, Hamburg, and the Thurn und Taxis postal administration.
+The first conference took place in 1851 in Berlin where, on 5 December 1851, the revised Postal Association's contract was signed by Austria, Prussia, Bavaria, Sachsen, Hannover, Württemberg, Baden, Holstein, Luxemburg, Braunschweig, Mecklenburg-Schwerin, Mecklenburg-Strelitz, Oldenburg, Lübeck, Hamburg, and the Thurn und Taxis postal administration.
 The "Deutsche Posterein" (German Postal Union), as it was called since then, did not include the driving post.

 Notable regulations of that contract are: